-- 1. The user code must allocate a putNotify control block and initialize it with a call to putNotifyInit before the first call to dbPutNotify.
-If a putNotify is already in use, i.e. a dbPutNotify has been issued and the userCallbach has not been called, it is illegal to issue a new dbPutNotify with the same putNotify control block.
+- 1. The user code must allocate a putNotify control block.
+Before calling dbPutNotify the user must set fields paddr, pbuffer, nRequest, and dbrType. paddr is the value returned by dbNameToAddr.
+The field userPvt is never accessed by the dbNotify code and is for the user.
+If a putNotify is already in use, i.e. a dbPutNotify has been issued and the userCallback has not been called, it is illegal to issue a new dbPutNotify with the same putNotify control block.
 Any such attempt will cause an assert failure. - 2.
 The userCallback routine will be always be called unless dbNotifyCancel is called.
 The userCallback is called when the dbPutNotify is complete.
 The user is then free to reuse or delete the putNotify control block.
 The user supplied callback is called when all processing is complete or when an error is detected.
 If everything completes synchronously the callback routine will be called BEFORE dbPutNotify returns.
-The userCallback is called without anything locked - 3.
+The userCallback is called without anything locked. - 3.
 If the user calls dbNotifyCancel then the userCallback will NOT be called after dbNotifyCancel returns.
-It may get called while dbNotifycancel is active.
+It may get called while dbNotifyCancel is active.
 If it is active dbNotifyCancel will not return until userCallback completes.
 Thus after dbNotifyCancel returns the user may reuse or delete the putNotify control block.
-The putNotify control block MUST NOT be deleted by userCallback.

-- 4. If a putNotify is already active on the record associated with the putNotify, the new putNotify is put on a restart list and automatically restarted. - 5.
+The putNotify control block MUST NOT be deleted by userCallback. - 4.
+If another putNotify is already active on the record associated with the putNotify, the new putNotify is put on a restart list and automatically restarted. - 5.
 If the record associated with the putNotify is already active for some other reason, the putNotify takes ownership of the record and starts the put request when the record completes processing. - 6.
 In general a set of records may be processed as a result of a single dbPutNotify.
 If a record in the set is found to be active, either because PACT is true or because a putNotify already owns the record, then that record is not made part of the set of records that must complete before the putNotify request completes.